 “What fears?
 I have no fears.
 It is not me, it’s my subconscious mind so there is nothing I can do about it.”

 Now we can go on living our life, pretending to be someone we are not, appearing very civilized and calm.
 It is as if all of our fears had miraculously vanished.
-(See Are You Who You Are Or Who You Think You Should be?).
+(See Stop Pretending to Be Someone You Are Not).
 In reality, our fears are so well hidden that we may not even know about them.